23-year-old man arrested for allegedly molesting woman at Serangoon MRT station

 “Take note of the prominent features and attire of the suspect as well as the direction in which he or she went,” the police said.

-The police also advised members of the publish to call 999 as soon as possible to increase the chances of apprehending the suspect early.
+The police also advised members of the public to call 999 as soon as possible to increase the chances of apprehending the suspect early.

 If it is safe to do so, the victim or other witnesses may assist to detain the suspect while waiting for the police to arrive.